mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-Our job is to look through the data and see if we can find any insights that will help turn more casual riders into paying annual members.
+Our job is to look through the data and see if we can find any insights that will help the marketing team turn more casual riders into paying annual members.

 <br>